-- Policy CH-2.2: Prioritize maintenance of streets and improvement of sidewalks, parks, and other infrastructure in areas of the city that historically have been comparatively underserved by public facilities, including implementation of complete streets where needed, especially in conjunction with infrastructure maintenance and improvement projects. - Policy CH-4.2: Support homeless members of the Stockton community with programs to improve quality of life. - Action CH-4.2A: Coordinate with local and regional agencies and community organizations to address the needs of homeless people, including shelter, food, clothing, health care, mental health, and transportation. - Action CH-4.2B: Provide information about shelter and food assistance programs via the range of the City's communication tools.
+- Action CH-1.1A: Plant and maintain appropriate shade trees along all City streets to reduce heat exposure, prioritizing areas of the city with significantly less tree canopy; provide a buffer between the travel way and bicycle and pedestrian facilities; and provide other amenities like well-marked crosswalks, bulb-outs, and pedestrian scale street lighting. - Policy CH-2.2: Prioritize maintenance of streets and improvement of sidewalks, parks, and other infrastructure in areas of the city that historically have been comparatively underserved by public facilities, including implementation of complete streets where needed, especially in conjunction with infrastructure maintenance and improvement projects. - Policy CH-4.2: Support homeless members of the Stockton community with programs to improve quality of life. - Action CH-4.2A: Coordinate with local and regional agencies and community organizations to address the needs of homeless people, including shelter, food, clothing, health care, mental health, and transportation. - Action CH-4.2B: Provide information about shelter and food assistance programs via the range of the City's communication tools.

-A detailed discussion of the content under these applicable federal, state, and local laws, regulations, and orders is provided in Appendix B, Applicable Federal, State, and Local Plans, Policies, and Regulations, of this Draft EA.
-Additionally, a discussion of the proposed Project's consistency with these applicable federal, state, and local laws, regulations, and orders is provided in Table B-1 in Appendix B.
+A detailed discussion of the content under these applicable federal, state, and local laws, regulations, and orders is provided in Appendix B, Applicable Federal, State, and Local Plans, Policies, and Regulations, of this Final EA.
+Additionally, a discussion of the Project's consistency with these applicable federal, state, and local laws, regulations, and orders is provided in Table B-1 in Appendix B.

-Based on the consistency analysis in Table B-1, in Appendix B of this Draft EA, the proposed Project is consistent with all applicable federal, state, regional and local plans, policies, and regulations identified.
+Based on the consistency analysis in Table B-1, in Appendix B of this Final EA, the Project is consistent with all applicable federal, state, regional and local plans, policies, and regulations identified.
 Compliance with the federal EO on environmental justice is covered in Section 3.5, Environmental Justice.

 The RSA for community effects and growth is defined by the Project Study Area, which includes the Project footprint and a half-mile buffer.
-This includes all census tract block groups within the half-mile buffer for the collection and analysis of U.S. Census Bureau data.
+This includes all census tract block groups within the half-mile buffer for the collection and analysis of US Census Bureau data.